passagemath/.github/profile/README.md

 [People all around the globe](https://www.sagemath.org/development-map.html) have contributed to the development of SageMath since 2005, and hence of passagemath.

-See [CONTRIBUTING.md](CONTRIBUTING.md) for how you can contribute.
+See [CONTRIBUTING.md](https://github.com/passagemath/passagemath/blob/main/CONTRIBUTING.md) for how you can contribute.

 passagemath is a major integrating force in the [mathematical software landscape](https://github.com/passagemath#passagemath-in-the-mathematical-software-landscape).

-**Invitations to the passagemath GitHub organization:** If you received an invitation to join the organization, note that we send out invitations to the organization:
+### Invitations to the passagemath GitHub organization

+If you received an invitation to join the organization, note that we send out invitations to the organization:

 * to contributors to the upstream SageMath project, in particular when we merge their nontrivial contributions that were accepted into SageMath into the passagemath codebase, as a courtesy,
 * to key stakeholders of upstream projects that passagemath depends on, as a gesture of appreciation and to extend an invitation to collaborate,